 The Power Chart collects and displays data based on the pens that have been configured on the chart.
 Users can add or remove pens from the chart, which in turn changes the underlying data.
-It is fully customizable in its appearance, from labels, colors, line widths, legend, scroll bars, text styles, and more.
+It is fully customizable in its appearance, from labels, colors, line widths, legend, scroll bars, and text styles.

 The Power Chart utilizes functionality provided by the Tag Historian